geomagpy/MARTAS/README.md

          WICadjusted,/home/leon/Cloud/Daten,-,-,-,-,active,None,30,1,IMfile,*.min,-,0001,-,-,-,magnetism,-

+#### 4.4.17 Waveshare GSM/GPRS/GNSS Hat

+For this hat, to be used with a Raspberry Pi, the GNSS mode is supported by MARTAS acquisition.
+In our example the hat is connected to UART pins and thus to ttyS0.
+In order to access this port with user permission you firstly need to use

+         sudo raspi-config

+Go to interface options and modify serial communication as follows: serial console -> NO, serial port -> YES.
+The add your user to the groups dialout (and eventually tty).

+         sudo adduser $USER dialout

+Finally add a sensor line like the following.

+         GNSSHAT_1234_0001,S0,115200,8,1,N,active,None,1,1,GNSSHAT,GNSSHAT,1234,0001,-,OnBoard,GPS,environment,bme environment sensor

+GNSS data will contain location, altitude, prescission, quality, number of satellites, and other parameters.
+It will also record GPS and NTP time.
+The primary timestamp will be the one selected in the sensor line above.

 ### 4.5 Running the acquisition system

 Please note: the steps described within this section have already been preconfigured during martas_init.
 You can